Umbrella Beach: Critical reception

+Chart performance

+"Umbrella Beach" entered the UK Dance Chart on the week ending May 8, 2010, at number 25, later peaking at number 12.
+The song also debuted at number 16, before reaching number six on the chart.

 Music video

 The music video for "Umbrella Beach" premiered on April 16, 2010, via YouTube and was directed by Alexander Brown.
 The video tells about a boy who is trying to build a plane to cross the sea and go to another island.
 At the end of the video, a group of his friends help him push the plane down a hill for takeoff.
 It is not shown whether or not the plane successfully flies.
 Adam Young did not appear in the music video apart from photos on a table.
 The video was filmed in Hope Cove, England.
 The plane used in the video was created by Robin Crowley.